somepago/dbViz/README.md

 # Can Neural Nets Learn the Same Model Twice?
 Investigating Reproducibility and Double Descent from the Decision Boundary Perspective
 To appear in CVPR 2022.

-<span style="color:blue">Repo is WIP, will add complete set of instructions to replicate results by end of March.</span>
+<span style="color:blue">Repo is WIP, will add complete set of instructions by end of April.</span>

 ![alt text](db_repro_allmodels.jpg "Repro plot")